 There are a lot of new elements in Wars, but we’ll get to that eventually.
 You play as a Chinese guy (instead of all those Italians and that one black guy…) named Huang who is supposed to deliver a sword to his dead dad’s boss so his uncle can become the new leader of the triad.
 It turns out the sword gets stolen and you are on a wild goose chase to find it.
 Like previous GTA games, this one’s story has great plot twists all the way to the very last mission and it will keep you playing for hours.
 Since this was a port from the DS there is no voice acting, but drawn panels with written dialogue which is just fine for this type of game.

 If you’re thinking top-down GTA hinders gameplay you’re dead wrong.
 The controls are so smooth and easy to use.
 Unfortunately, lock-on targeting is still an issue, but everything you love in a GTA game is here plus some.
-You can sprint, jump, shoot, toss grenades all in you’re criminally intent glory.
+You can sprint, jump, shoot, and toss grenades all in you’re criminally intent glory.
 Controlling the cars in this game is sweet and smooth (unlike GTA4) and they turn without a fuss.
 You can shoot from your car, or pretty much anywhere.

-The GPS system is similar to GTA4’s with the lines telling you the best route to your destination, and using cabs can get you there faster.
+The GPS system is similar to GTA4‘s with the lines telling you the best route to your destination, and using cabs can get you there faster.
 One thing that you can’t do, however, is use cabs during a mission so you are forced to drive yourself which is fine.
 Missions vary from escorting, to shooting people up, to blowing things up, and so on just like in other GTA games.
-Wars has a great variety of missions from using boats to homing in on wireless signals, so you never feel bored.
+Wars have a great variety of missions from using boats to homing in on wireless signals, so you never feel bored.

 One disappointment is that you don’t get your huge income from completing missions.
 You get it from dealing drugs.
 Yeah, it’s a new element and not one that’s warmly welcomed.
 You can deal with anything from weed to heroin to coke, but you have found these dealers from tip-offs you receive in your email.
 Sometimes you even get rewarded with drugs on missions instead of cash, and lots of times nothing at all.